-Volatility and uncertainty affected the business environment during 2022, with geopolitical disruption and high inflation across the value chain.
-The world after COVID-19 offered conditions where the scarcity of products and the lack of efficient transport further increased transportation costs both at land and sea to new record levels.
-Shift in consumer behaviour towards sustainability and digital marketplaces is accelerating post covid.
-Whilst demand remained overall solid, the pressure of inflation on consumers started to erode the consumption growth across product categories and geographical areas during the year.
-As a result of the prevailing consumption uncertainty, many retailers are carefully monitoring their inventory levels and limiting buying to ensure efficiency.
-Orthex product price points are relatively low, and the products are bought to solve real needs.
-Therefore, Orthex believes that its product categories will be less affected by careful consumer purchasing behaviour than other more expensive consumer goods categories.
+The uncertainties related to the general development of the global economy, such as the risk of an economic recession, general cost inflation, increased interest rates and energy crisis as well as geopolitical tensions influence consumer confidence, purchasing power and behaviour and, as a result, can have an impact on Orthex's business.
+As a result of the prevailing consumption uncertainty, many retailers are carefully monitoring their inventory levels.
+Orthex product price points are relatively low, and the products are bought to solve real needs, therefore Orthex believes that its product categories will be less affected by careful consumer purchasing behaviour than other, more expensive consumer goods categories.